Inductive Generative Recommendation via Retrieval-based Speculation: Methodology

 Despite the flexibility of using an auxiliary model as the drafter, issues such as communication latency and distribution shift may arise.
-In this section, we propose \textbf{SpecGR++}, which reuses the encoder module of the generative recommendation model to function as an inductive drafter model.
+Thus, we propose \textbf{SpecGR++}, which reuses the encoder module of the generative recommendation model to function as an inductive drafter model.
 The general idea is to encode both (1) the semantic IDs of a single item, and (2) the input semantic ID sequence of user history, using the same encoder module.
-Then we can apply KNN search to retrieve semantic IDs of both existing and new items.
+Then we apply KNN search to retrieve semantic IDs of both existing and new items.

-\paratitle{Semantic ID-based item and sequence representations.} For deriving sequence representations, we use the same input format as in our GR model (\Cref{eqn:input}).
-For deriving item representations, we format the semantic IDs of a single item $x_i$ in the same way as the encoder's input, \ie $[\langle \texttt{bos} \rangle, \text{ID}_{i}, \langle \texttt{eos} \rangle]$, where \(\text{ID}_{i}\) represents the semantic ID pattern of item $x_i$.
-To obtain the item and sequence representations, we take the last hidden state from the GR encoder and apply mean pooling aggregation.
+$\bullet$ \textit{\textbf{Semantic ID-based item and sequence representations.}} To derive sequence representations, we use the same input format as our GR model (\Cref{eqn:input}).
+To derive item representations, we format the semantic IDs of a single item $x_i$ in the same way as the encoder's input, \ie $[\langle \texttt{bos} \rangle, \text{ID}_{i}, \langle \texttt{eos} \rangle]$, where \(\text{ID}_{i}\) represents the semantic ID pattern of item $x_i$.
+To obtain the item and sequence representations, we take the last hidden state from the GR encoder and apply mean pooling.

-\paratitle{Item-sequence contrastive pretraining.} Existing studies show that without specific training, directly using the generative model's hidden states as embeddings can lead to poor performances~\cite{ni2021sentence, ni2021large}.
-Thus, we devise a multi-task training method to enable the encoder of our GR model to derive strong embeddings.

-Following previous studies in training modality-based recommendation models~\cite{chen2020simple, gao2021simcse, hou2022towards}, we optimize the item-sequence constrastive loss $\mathcal{L}_{\text{CL}}$ with in-batch negatives.
-Sequence representations are drawn closer to the ground-truth next-item representations while being pushed further away from others.
-Then the contrastive loss will be optimized together with the original next-token generation loss as $\mathcal{L} = \lambda_{1}\mathcal{L}_{\text{CL}} + \mathcal{L}_{\text{Gen}}$, where $\lambda_1$ is a hyperparameter to balance these two losses.
+$\bullet$ \textit{\textbf{Item–sequence contrastive pretraining.}} Prior work shows that hidden states from generative models are not directly suitable as representations~\cite{ni2021sentence,ni2021large}.
+To obtain strong inductive embeddings, we jointly train the GR encoder with a contrastive objective following~\cite{chen2020simple,hou2022towards}.
+Given sequence embeddings $\bm{s}_j$ and next-item embeddings $\bm{i}_j$, the contrastive loss is: